PerfVec/PerfVec/README.md

 Once learned, a program representation can be used to predict its performance on any microarchitecture, and likewise, a microarchitecture representation can be applied in the performance prediction of any program.
-Additionally, PerfVec yields a foundation model that captures the performance essence of instructions, which can be directly used by developers in numerous performance modeling related tasks without incurring its training cost.
+Additionally, PerfVec yields foundation models that captures the performance essence of instructions, which can be directly used by developers in numerous performance modeling related tasks without incurring the training cost.
 More details can be found in our paper at [https://arxiv.org/abs/2310.16792](https://arxiv.org/abs/2310.16792).

 ## Example

-### Learn the representation of a program using a trained model
+### Learning the representation of a program using a pretrained foundation model

 1. Get the instruction execution trace using gem5.
 The modified gem5 can be obtained from